quarto-dev/quarto-release-bundles/README.md

 - This package contains the `nuspec` file for the quarto bundle to publish to <https://community.chocolatey.org>

 - A new bundle is to be built for Chocolatey at each stable release.

-- [Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au) is used to automate the process:

-  - Checking if a new version is available
-  - If so, update the file that requires new value based on new version
+The release process to <https://community.chocolatey.org/packages/quarto/> is manually trigger with the Github Action workflow.

+- Files are stored in `chocolatey` directory:
-  - and create a new package to publish
+  - `update.ps1` will fetch the new information, updtate the required file and build a new `.nupkg`

-  This happens in `update.ps1`.

-  _This tools currently contraints the repo to have a quarto folder with the `.nuspec`._
+  - Other files are to be included in the bundle.

-- A github action workflow is here to ease the above process and publish to the community repo is needed.
+- A github action workflow is here to ease the above process and publish to the community repo.